HMS Vautour (1810)

 HMS Vautour was 16-gun brig-sloop of the British Royal Navy.
 The navy captured her from the French on the stocks in 1809 and commissioned her in 1810.
 She foundered in October 1813.

 Origin and capture

 Vautour was a Sylphe-class brig of 16 guns, one of 32 built between 1804 and 1814.
 The French Navy had ordered her construction in 1806 and her keel was laid down in October 1806.

-Vautour was taken on the stocks on 16 August 1809, at Flushing (Vlissingen's dock-yard slip) during the unsuccessful British Walcheren expedition of August 1809 to seal The River Scheldt and Antwerp.
-Vautour described in 1812 as "the only remaining trophy in our Navy of the expedition to the Scheldt."
+Vautour was taken on the stocks on 16 August 1809, at Flushing (Vlissingen's dock-yard slip) during the unsuccessful British Walcheren expedition of August 1809 to seal the River Scheldt and Antwerp.
+Vautour was described in 1812 as "the only remaining trophy in our Navy of the expedition to the Scheldt."